-Bonds produce both a capital and an income return for investors.
-Some bonds have higher returns than others.
+Bonds can produce both a capital and an income return for investors.
 There are many factors that impact the value of a bond and the return it produces.
 These include:

 - economic factors such as inflation;

 - remaining time to maturity of the bond;

-- sensitivity of the bond to interest rate movements (duration);
+- sensitivity of the bond to interest rate movements (duration); and

 - credit rating of the issuer.